-Scientific Advisor, Spain Gloria Garcia-Cuadrado was born in Barcelona, Spain on January 14, 1974.
-She received a Master in Theoretical Physics (Research Proficiency) by the Physics Faculty of the University of Barcelona, SPAIN; in 2002 she was awarded a Diploma in Space Studies by the International Space University; Polytechnical University of Pomona; California; USA and in 2000 received a Bachelor in Physics by the University of Barcelona; SPAIN.
-Director of the Catalan Aerospace Cluster BAIE (Barcelona Aeronautics & Space Association), gathering up to 90 members devoted to Aerospace Research & Technology in Catalonia and Spain, including Universities and other Research Centres, Companies, Financing Institutions and Government (both at regional level in Catalonia and at national level, in Spain).
+Scientific Advisor, Spain

+Gloria Garcia-Cuadrado was born in Barcelona, Spain on January 14, 1974.
+She received a Master in Theoretical Physics (Research Proficiency) by the Physics Faculty of the University of Barcelona, SPAIN; in 2002 she was awarded a Diploma in Space Studies by the International Space University: Polytechnical University of Pomona: California; USA and in 2000 received a Bachelor in Physics by the University of Barcelona; SPAIN.
+At Aerospace Research & Technology Centre (CTAE) in Barcelona she is the General Manager of the R & D Area of Human Spaceflight and Advanced Concepts including: Strategic planning; Opening of new business and projects; contract negotiation; teaming-up; fundraising; promotion and networking; and Project Managing.
 The Area focuses also in identifying advanced concepts and technologies to pursue.
 Projects carried out so far include Space Tourism; Life Support Systems for Human Spaceflight and Gravitational Wave research.
 As Head of Communication main responsibilities include: representation of the Centre; science outreach; institutional and governmental relations; and media relations and networking.
-She received a grant by the European Space Agency (ESA) to design, implement and conduct an experiment in microgravity conditions on board an Airbus 300; and a joint grant from ESA and the Government of Catalonia - Generalitat de Catalunya - to attend the International Space UniversityCourse, ending in the attainment of the Diploma in Space Studies; California - USA.
+She received a grant by the European Space Agency (ESA) to design, implement and conduct an experiment in microgravity conditions on board an Airbus 300; and a joint grant from ESA and the Government of Catalonia - Generalitat de Catalunya - to attend the International Space University Course, ending in the attainment of the Diploma in Space Studies; California - USA.
 Ms. Garcia-Cuadrado has expressed a great interest in High-Frequency Gravitational Wave research and she has been previously involved with low frequency Gravitational Wave projects such as LISA and LISA Pathfinder.
-She was a participant in the third International HFGW Workshop at Huntsville, Alabama in 2009.